Devens/erpnext/erpnext/docs/user/manual/en/accounts/articles/c-form.md

 ####Set C-Form Applicability

 While creating Sales invoice for the customer, set C-Form applicability in Sales Invoice.
-In More Info section of Sales Invoice, set field called **Is C-Form Applicable** as **Yes**.
+In Accounting Details section of Sales Invoice, set field called **Is C-Form Applicable** as **Yes**.
 Bydefault, this field will have No for a value.

 ![C-form]({{docs_base_url}}/assets/img/articles/Selection_0028c9f9a.png)